 Trash Free Maryland, founded in 2010, is a nonprofit organization focused on lasting change to prevent trash pollution.
 We bring together organizations, businesses, government agencies, decision makers and individuals committed to reducing trash in Maryland’s environment.
 Many of our partners have participated in community cleanup events and been discouraged by the futility of their efforts.
 Trash Free Maryland seeks to prevent litter from happening in the first place.

-We focus much of our attention on programs and policies to reduce the use of disposable bags and polystyrene, and to incentivize recycling of bottles, cans and other materials.
-Trash Free Maryland is also participating in the development and assessment of regulations aimed at reducing trash pollution, fostering changes within industry and promoting lasting behavior change through public education, community outreach and awareness programs.
+We focus on programs and policies to reduce the use of disposable bags and polystyrene, and incentivize recycling of bottles, cans and other materials.
+Trash Free Maryland also participates in the development and assessment of regulations aimed at reducing trash pollution, fostering changes within industry and promoting lasting behavior change through public education, community outreach and awareness programs.

 Reporting to the Board of Directors, the Executive Director (ED) will have overall strategic and operational responsibility for TFMD.
 We welcome experienced, self-starter candidates who can strongly excel in several, if not all, of these areas:

 - Work with the Board of Directors to foster a big-picture vision for the direction of TFMD’s work, while advancing the day-to-day strategies that will accomplish our goals.
 Help to grow and strengthen the Board.

 - Manage future staff and consultants, including hiring, supervision and professional development.

 - Lead the operational systems of the organization to ensure excellence in program evaluation, fundraising, budgeting and financial tracking and reporting.